-- 1662.
-Clause 1 provides the definitions for this Schedule - 1663.
-Clause 2 states that the hazardous chemicals that characterise a workplace as a facility for the purposes of these regulations are the chemicals specifically referred to in table 15.1 and chemicals that belong to the types, classes and categories referred to in table 15.2. - 1664.
-Clause 3 sets out how the threshold quantity of a hazardous chemical is determined under this Schedule. - 1665.
-Clause 4 outlines the formula to be applied to calculate the threshold where there is more than one hazardous chemical. - 1666.
-Clause 5 outlines how table 15.1 in this Schedule, which specifies the threshold quantity of a hazardous chemical, is to be applied. - 1667.
-Clause 6 outlines how table 15.2 in this Schedule, which specifies the threshold quantities for explosive materials, is to be applied.
+- 1668.
+Clause 1 provides the definitions for this Schedule. - 1669.
+Clause 2 states that the hazardous chemicals that characterise a workplace as a facility for the purposes of these regulations are the chemicals specifically referred to in table 15.1 and chemicals that belong to the types, classes and categories referred to in table 15.2. - 1670.
+Clause 3 sets out how the threshold quantity of a hazardous chemical is determined under this Schedule. - 1671.
+Clause 4 outlines the formula to be applied to calculate the threshold where there is more than one hazardous chemical. - 1672.
+Clause 5 outlines how table 15.1 in this Schedule, which specifies the threshold quantity of a hazardous chemical, is to be applied. - 1673.
+Clause 6 outlines how table 15.2 in this Schedule, which specifies the threshold quantities for explosive materials, is to be applied. - 1674.
+Table 15.3 prescribes the criteria for determining whether a hazardous chemical is Very Toxic or Toxic for the purposes of determining its relevant threshold quantity in Table 15.2.